GispoCoding/geoviz-notebooks/README.md

-If you wish to import data from the Flickr API, fill in your [Flickr api key](https://www.flickr.com/services/api/misc.api_keys.html) and secret in the `.env` file or the corresponding environment variable.
+If you wish to import data from the Flickr API, fill in your [Flickr api key](https://www.flickr.com/services/api/misc.api_keys.html) and secret in a `.env` file or the corresponding environment variable.

-If you wish to import OSM data faster by using city-specific [OSM extracts](https://www.interline.io/osm/extracts/), fill in your [OSM extracts api key](https://app.interline.io/products/osm_extracts/orders/new) in the `.env` file or the corresponding environment variable.
+If you wish to import OSM data faster by using city-specific [OSM extracts](https://www.interline.io/osm/extracts/), fill in your [OSM extracts api key](https://app.interline.io/products/osm_extracts/orders/new) in a `.env` file or the corresponding environment variable.

+To provide API keys using a `.env` file, copy [.env.example](.env.example) to a file called `.env` and fill in your secrets.

 ## How to import data